5 lug conversions are here!

 For the rear of a Mazda, I recommend installing a 4 bar suspension of some type and a Toyota pickup rear differential.
 This is a couple inches narrower than the stock Mazda rear end which will give you more room for big wheels.
-You may choose to keep the Mazda rear end, if you aren’t going super low and large wheels, a local machine shop or some race car shops should be able to re-drill your rear axles, I won’t be doing re-drilling of the rear axles as shipping is expensive, I am in Canada, and most competent machine shops or race car shops can do that, for most 5 bolt patterns only one hole needs to be welded, then machine the face smooth, leaving the drum centering tabs to centre the drum, but machining them down flush with the face of the drums to not interfere with new wheel centre bore.
+You may choose to keep the Mazda rear end, if you aren’t going super low and large wheels, a local machine shop or some race car shops should be able to re-drill your rear axles, I won’t be doing re-drilling the rear axles as shipping is expensive, I am in Canada, and most competent machine shops or race car shops can do that, for most 5 bolt patterns only one or two stud holes need to be welded, then machine the face smooth, leaving the drum centering tabs to centre the drum, but machining them down flush with the face of the drums to not interfere with new wheel centre bore.
 Then drill the desired 5 bolt pattern.
 Before reinstalling the wheel studs, stand the axle in the drum, in the reverse position and mark and drill each hole( easy to drill with a standard 1/2” drill).
 Then reinstall the wheel studs.

 If you plan to body drop or run 20s or bigger you will need to do a narrower rear end.
 You can get a Toyota rear end from a 2 wheel drive Toyota pickup truck, from the wreckers that is narrower, and is 5x4.5” bolt pattern.
 You will want to get the last 4 inches of drive shaft and yoke that bolts to the rear end.
 You will need to have the toyota yoke welded in place of your yoke on your Mazda drive shaft and I believe you will need to shorten the driveshaft slightly.
 This can be done by a drive shaft specialty shop or some machine shops, it is a common thing for drive shaft shops to do, and quite simple, should cost about $100-$200 including rebalancing the shaft.
 Another option is an S10 2 wheel drive truck rear end, they are 5x4.75” bolt pattern and narrower than the Mazda rear end.
 They can also be a little stronger than the Toyota rear end, and can have Positraction if you are planning on doing a significant increase in horsepower of your engine.